codeforamerica/streetsearch/README.md

 	 $ make run_test

 I'd recommend using the Chrome extension 'Postman' for further testing.
-You'll need to pass some form data such that 'fileupload' is the key and your free form text containing addresses is the value.
+You'll need to pass some form data such that 'sentence' is a key and your free form text containing addresses is the corresponding value, while 'placename' is a key and the value is "nyc", "mesa", "sf", or one of the other values expected by the geocode_text method in geocoder.py.